szaimen/Nextcloud-NAS-Guide/docs/pivpn.md

 1. Choose to install PiVPN
 1. **Selected** that you have created a Backup
 1. **Don't** use `UPNP` to open the required port since you've already done this manually
+1. Choose `Yes` if you get asked if you want to continue even if the script is not possibel to check automatically if the port is open
+1. Wait until a few things are installed
+1. If you get asked for IPv6 leak, select `Yes` to route everything through the VPN even if the server is not configured for IPv6
 1. Wait until a few things are installed
 1. Select the **interface** for PiVPN (should be called `eno1` or something like that)
 1. Wait until a few more things are installed (and create an UEFI password, if you are asked to do so)